arne48/tinkerboard_io/README.md

 ## Features
 ### GPIO
 - __Input & Output__
-The library provides simple functions to setup any non-power pin to either an input or an output.
+The library provides easy to use functions to setup any non-power pin to either an Input or an Output.

 - __Pullup & Down settings for Inputs__
 Functions are provided to set the pulling resistors of pins.
 The supported types are normal, pullup, pulldown and buskeeper.